vp817/RakNet/README.md

 1. Open a terminal window.
 2. Navigate to the `RakNet` directory.
 3. Run one of the following commands:
-    * `g++ -lpthread -g -Iinclude/RakNet src/*.cpp`: Builds RakNet with debugging information.
+    * `g++ -lpthread -g -I./include/RakNet ./src/*.cpp`: Builds RakNet with debugging information.
-    * `g++ -m64 -g -lpthread -I./include/RakNet "../Samples/Chat Example/Chat Example Server.cpp" *.cpp`: Builds a 64-bit Chat Example server.
+    * `g++ -m64 -g -lpthread -I./include/RakNet "./Samples/Chat Example/Chat Example Server.cpp" ./src/*.cpp`: Builds a 64-bit Chat Example server.
 4. The resulting executable will be named `a.out`.

 ### Windows